Best practices for Amazon EC2 - Amazon Elastic Compute Cloud

 • Design your applications to handle dynamic IP addressing when your instance restarts.
 For more information, see Amazon EC2 instance IP addressing.

 • Monitor and respond to events.
-For more information, see Monitor Amazon EC2.
+For more information, see Monitor Amazon EC2 resources.

 • Ensure that you are prepared to handle failover.
 For a basic solution, you can manually attach a network interface or Elastic IP address to a replacement instance.
 For more information, see Elastic network interfaces.
 For an automated solution, you can use Amazon EC2 Auto Scaling.
 For more information, see the Amazon EC2 Auto Scaling User Guide.